PDF Cover

 Restraint: Stringent Cold Chain and Storage Requirements Hindering Global Accessibility

-One of the most significant restraints on the mRNA vaccines market is the reliance on stringent cold chain and ultra‑cold storage infrastructure to maintain vaccine stability and potency.
+One of the most significant restraints on the mRNA Vaccines market is the reliance on stringent cold chain and ultra‑cold storage infrastructure to maintain vaccine stability and potency.
 Many mRNA formulations require temperatures ranging from standard refrigeration to as low as −70 °C, posing logistical and cost challenges in regions with limited infrastructure.
 This barrier increases distribution costs, leads to higher vaccine wastage, and slows rollout in rural or low‑resource markets, directly reducing demand and limiting revenue growth.
 For example, maintaining ultra‑cold storage can increase total vaccination program costs by up to 30 %, affecting affordability and equitable access.

 03